 The methodology for blue/green deployment is fairly simple to understand.
 To start, you'll need two identically configured production environments on which you can deploy your application - let's call them Server A and Server B. You'll also need a router that can send user traffic to either server based on your configured settings.

-To start, you'll have a Green version of your application deployed to the live production environment on Server A. The router will be configured so that all users can access the live application on Server A. Next, let's say you're ready to deploy an update to your application.
-You want to ensure that the update won't interrupt service and that it can easily be rolled back if any major errors are found - you need a Blue/Green deployment model.
+To start, you'll have a green version of your application deployed to the live production environment on Server A. The router is configured so all users can access the live application on Server A. Next, let's say you're ready to deploy an update to your application.
+You want to ensure that the update won't interrupt service and that it can easily be rolled back if any major errors are found - you need a blue/green deployment model.
 Here's how to make it happen:

 Deploy the updated version of the application (blue version) to Server B. Run any applicable tests to ensure that the update is working as expected.